Lung Cancer Screening: Early Detection for Those with the Highest Risk

 - You will receive a low-dose CT scan.

 - Immediately following the scan, you will receive the results from your lung cancer screening specialist.

 - You will have the opportunity to discuss your results with a physician or qualified nurse practitioner.

 - Our team will let your doctor know your results, so he or she can recommend next steps if needed.

-If you live in the Philadelphia area, please call to schedule an appointment at one of our lung cancer screening locations most convenient to you.
+If you live in the Philadelphia area, please schedule an appointment at one of our lung cancer screening locations most convenient to you.

-Medicare covers screening for enrolled patients who fit the above eligibility criteria.
-For those with private insurance, your insurer may pay for cancer screening, although the criteria may vary.
+Insurance coverage for screening is often covered for patients who fit the above eligibility criteria.
+It will depend on your insurer.
 A member of our staff will discuss your insurance coverage with you.